pm7y/AzureEventGridSimulator/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/pmcilreavy/AzureEventGridSimulator/total)
 ![Docker Pulls](https://img.shields.io/docker/pulls/pmcilreavy/azureeventgridsimulator)

 A simulator that provides endpoints to mimic the functionality of [Azure Event Grid](https://azure.microsoft.com/en-au/services/event-grid/) topics and subscribers and is compatible with the `Microsoft.Azure.EventGrid` client library.
 NOTE: Currently only the `EventGrid` event schema is supported.
-Support for the `CloudEvent` schema may be added at a future date.

 ## Configuration